 School of Molecular and Cellular Biology

-The School comprises some 45 principal investigators whose research activities are coordinated within two research groups: the Astbury Centre for Structural Molecular Biology and the Molecular Cell Biology research group.
+The School comprises some 45 principal investigators whose research activities are coordinated within two research groups hosted by the School: Structural Molecular Biology and Virology.
 The School provides a stimulating environment for the prosecution of world-class research.
 We have a strong emphasis on inter-disciplinary activity, with the aim of developing the boundaries between traditional disciplines.
-To this end, collaborations between schools within FBS (School of Biomedical Sciences and School of Biology) are strongly encouraged, as are collaborations outside the faculty, for example with the Faculty of Mathematics and Physical Sciences and the Faculty of Medicine and Health.
+To this end, many of our researchers also contribute to other research groups within FBS, such as Integrative Membrane Biology and Biomedical Engineering.
+We also work widely across the University, in many cross-disciplinary research units such as the Astbury Centre for Structural Molecular Biology and the Centre for Molecular Nanoscience.

 Professor David Westhead, School Director